Flightlink

-Flightlink Limited, trading as Flightlink Air Charters (Tanzania) Limited, is an airline based in the city of Dar es Salaam, The United Republic Of Tanzania offering scheduled flight services to the primary tourism and business centres across the country.
+Flightlink Limited, formerly Flightlink Air Charters (Tanzania) Limited, is an airline based in the city of Dar es Salaam, in Tanzania.
+The airline offers scheduled flight services to the primary tourism and business centres across the country.
 In addition, it offers Air Charter and Medevac services on demand.

+It is currently on the List of airlines banned in the European Union.